 Something to note is that you will need to purchase each individual paint chip instead of the whole category so this, in turn, might get a little bit expensive as there are over 1200 paint choices available in the game.

-The prices for each paint chip is all the same based on their category and are listed below:
+The prices for each paint chip are all the same based on their category and are listed below:

 - Real Car Paint – 4,000 Cr. each